 It’s a great laser for physicians who need a workhorse to treat core medical applications.
 So you can have just one laser for a multitude of conditions and safe and effective in all skin types from lightest to darkest.
 The Neo Elite clinical indications for patients with all skin types include acne, rosacea, melasma, PIH, psoriasis, photorejuvenation, skin rejuvenation and tightening, solar lentigines and/or redness.
 If I were starting a new practice out of residency and wanted to build a diverse practice, the Neo Elite is the one I would pick since I’m proof of with my own success.

-My biggest concern in starting a new practice was not going into ttoo much debt and figuring out how to recruit new patients and how.
-Because with having your own patients.
-The results you give matter more than ever before.
-You have to deliver results and because of my results and inclusiveness, I’m getting no less than 30% new patients from word of mouth.
-Skin of color patients will increasingly become the majority, and having one laser to address all aesthetic and medical concerns in this population will provide a dramatic and rapid return on your investment.
+My biggest concern in starting a new practice was not going into too much debt and figuring out how to recruit new patients.
+Having your own patients requires you to deliver your best results because those results matter more than ever.
+Delivering results means retaining those patients and determines your success or failure.
+Because of my results and inclusiveness, I’m getting no less than 30% of new patients from word of mouth.
+Skin of color patients will increasingly become the majority.
+Having one laser to address all aesthetic and medical concerns in this population will provide a dramatic and rapid return on your investment.

 The laser is the most common procedure I do from a cash-based perspective.
 In our practice, I earned more than $200,000 with the Neo Elite from May to December of 2019.
 I’m doing it every day, multiple times a day, and if not, my aesthetician is using it because of its safe and intuitive design.